 Our vast experience in the sector has been developed over years of collaboration with various engineering companies.
 Since we are able to assess a wide range of plant types (power, chemical, oil & gas, etc.) it is within our capacity to deal with several aspects of planning, including any potential checks on existing plants should breakages occur or instable situations emerge.
 Our previous experience also allows us to offer valid support regarding audits on documentation produced during the planning stage.
-Our technical staff mainly uses CAESAR II software.
+Our technical staff mainly uses CAESAR II and AUTOPIPE software.

 Dimensioning supportIn the design, the dimensioning process consists in identifying the nature of geometric parameters, physical etc. that characterize the work to be carried out and that guarantee at the same time the full functionality in accordance with the technical specifications.

-Structural analysis is the determination of the effects of loads on physical structures and their components.
+Structural analysisStructural analysis is the determination of the effects of loads on physical structures and their components.
 Structural analysis employs the fields of applied mechanics, materials science and applied mathematics to compute a structure’s deformations, internal forces, stresses, support reactions, accelerations, and stability.
 The results of the analysis are used to verify a structure’s fitness for use, often precluding physical tests.
 Structural checks on finished parts, checks on pressure vessels in accordance with European, ASME and API 650 regulations.
 Creation of basic and detailed engineering documentation for:

 FEM analysisThe finite element method (FEM) is a numerical method for solving problems of engineering and mathematical physics.
 It is also referred to as finite element analysis (FEA).

 Piping and support efficiency controlThe purpose of the methodology is to allow the plant, after several years of operation, to return in the optimal design conditions through the following steps: